You are here

 - Authorized Payer Login Use this link if you are an authorized third party payer for a student account.

 Note: A third-party vendor is used to process bank withdrawals and credit/debit card payments.
-Read our Automatic Payment Plan flyer for details.
-For students beginning in the spring, please see the Spring 2018 Only section of the Automatic Payment Plan.
+Read our Automatic Payment Plan for details.

 Online Billing Instructions